rooklift/shin-kaya-2/README.md

 Simple go game database app.
 This is a modification of [Shin Kaya](https://github.com/rooklift/shin-kaya) to use a simple-minded database program written in Golang, rather than SQL.
 This avoids certain annoyances around SQL and Electron.

+## About simpledb

 The `simpledb.go` file must be compiled into an executable.
-Also (and this is mostly a note to self) it may help to make a Windows Antivirus exclusion for the folder which contains the SGF files.
+It is a simple database written by some combinatinon of Opus and GPT.
+It is fast enough, with the caveat that the Windows Antimalware Service often interferes with it.
+It may help to make a Windows Antivirus exclusion for some combination of:

+* The simpledb executable.
+* The electron executable.
+* The folder which contains the SGF files.